escott-/micrologger/Readme.md

 **status** - status code

-**meta** - metadata specific to the request that was made. this can be specific event data that is helpful outside system logs
+**metadata** - metadata specific to the request that was made. this can be specific event data that is helpful outside system logs

 The correlation id will be generated if the x-correlation-id is not found in the header.
 Services should pass this along in the header.